kevin2013a/kevin2013a/README.md

 // Simple Query example;
 SELECT Id, Name
 FROM Account
-WHERE Name Like '%Corporation%' // Contém Corporation;
+WHERE Name Like '%Corporation%' // Contains Corporation;

 // Example sorting the Query;